syncfusion-content/uwp-docs/uwp/Charts/Adornments.md

 ### Advanced positioning

-Other than the above positioning options, SfChart providing additional customization option to position the adornments smartly based on series types using [`LabelPosition`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.ChartAdornmentInfoBase.html#Syncfusion_UI_Xaml_Charts_ChartAdornmentInfoBase_LabelPosition) property.
+Other than the above positioning options, UWP Charts providing additional customization option to position the adornments smartly based on series types using [`LabelPosition`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.ChartAdornmentInfoBase.html#Syncfusion_UI_Xaml_Charts_ChartAdornmentInfoBase_LabelPosition) property.

 The following are the values for this property: